Doris Pryor

 Doris Lenea Pryor (born 1977) is an American lawyer who has served as a United States circuit judge of the United States Court of Appeals for the Seventh Circuit since 2022.
-She served as a United States magistrate judge for the Southern District of Indiana from 2018 to 2022.
+She served as a United States magistrate judge for the United States District Court for the Southern District of Indiana from 2018 to 2022.

 Education

 Pryor was born in Hope, Arkansas.
 She graduated from the University of Central Arkansas in 1999 with a Bachelor of Science, cum laude.
 She worked at a construction company from 1999 to 2000.
 She then attended the Indiana University Maurer School of Law, where she was an editor of the Federal Communications Law Journal and won the top oralist award at the school's moot court competition.
 She graduated in 2003 with a Juris Doctor.

 Career

 After graduating law school, Pryor served as a law clerk for Chief Judge Lavenski Smith of the United States Court of Appeals for the Eighth Circuit from 2003 to 2004 and for Judge James Leon Holmes of the United States District Court for the Eastern District of Arkansas from 2004 to 2005.
 From 2005 to 2006, she served as Deputy Public Defender for the Arkansas Public Defender's Commission.
-From 2006 to 2018, she served as an Assistant United States Attorney for the U.S. Attorney's Office for the Southern District of Indiana.
+From 2006 to 2018, she served as an Assistant United States Attorney for the United States Attorney's Office for the Southern District of Indiana.
 She served as National Security Chief for the office from 2014 to 2018.
 Pryor co-founded the REACH program, a re-entry program that guides and supports former offenders who are at greater risk of returning to prison, in the Southern Indiana District Court.